 - Argemone seeds in mustard seeds.

-- Lead chromate in whole turmeric.
+- Lead chromate in the whole turmeric.

-- Artificial colour in turmeric powder.
+- Artificial color in turmeric powder.

 - Sawdust and powdered bran in powdered spices.